Merton model

-Analysts and investors utilize the Merton model to understand how capable a company is at meeting financial obligations, servicing its debt, and weighing the general possibility that it will go into credit default.
+Analysts and investors utilize the Merton model to estimate how capable a company is at meeting financial obligations, servicing its debt, and weighing the general possibility that it will go into credit default.
+The Merton model provides an intuitive way to estimate a firm's default risk by relating its debt and asset value, but its accuracy is limited by simplifying assumptions about how firms and financial markets behave and the Merton model is more accurate when combined with other analytical tools.

 Approach

 Under this model, the value of stock equity is modeled as a call option on the value of the whole company – i.e. including the liabilities – struck at the nominal value of the liabilities;

 and the equity market value thus depends on the volatility of the market value of the company assets.

 The idea applied is that, in general, equity may be viewed as a call option on the firm:

 since the principle of limited liability protects equity investors, shareholders would choose not to repay the firm's debt where the value of the firm is less than the value of the outstanding debt; where firm value is greater than debt value, the shareholders would choose to repay – i.e. exercise their option – and not to liquidate.
 See Business valuation and Valuation (finance) § Valuation of a suffering company.

 This is the first example of a "structural model", where bankruptcy is modeled using a microeconomic model of the firm's capital structure.
 Structural models are distinct from "reduced form models" – such as Jarrow–Turnbull – where bankruptcy is modeled as a statistical process.

 By contrast, the Merton model treats bankruptcy as a continuous probability of default, where, on the random occurrence of default, the stock price of the defaulting company is assumed to go to zero.

 This microeconomic approach, to some extent, allows us to answer the question "what are the economic causes of default?"

 Large financial institutions employ default models of both the structural and reduced-form types.